 Traditionally, companies with less successful businesses hired consultants who wanted to optimize all aspects of the company according to traditional management models.
 A little more of this and a little less of that and all together should create a healthy company.

-It turned out that due to the rise of the Internet there was simply no longer any demand from the target group.
+It turned out that due to the rise of the Internet, there was no longer any demand from the target group.
 No cost reduction, new designer or media campaign could prevent his company from collapsing.
-It took many millions paid to consultants, millions of annual losses and 10 years of bitter misery before filing for bankruptcy.
+It took many millions paid to consultants, millions of annual losses, and ten years of bitter misery before filing for bankruptcy.
 The sub-optimization did not work as is usually the case.

 Disruption is sometimes the only way to survive

 In the past, companies on average existed for much longer than now.
 Once you had a lamp factory, you could make a living out of it for decades.
 The rise of Internet technology and online platforms can suddenly knock down the established order.
 Who would have thought that a small app such as WhatsApp would make it so difficult for large telecom companies?

 Disruption does not mean that you have to let go of everything that was there.
 In the first place, it asks you to be open to the real question.
 Do you still have a fundamental right to exist or does a new right to exist need to be developed?
 If you do not dare to rediscover yourself in this time of technological progress, you will already fall behind the facts within a week.

 Technological progress is growing exponentially.
 With that, some companies based on that technological growth can also grow exponentially.
 Unlike traditional organizations!
 Because, by definition, sub-optimization stagnates progress in an era where it is so desperately needed.